j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 If this app is hosted with a custom database, please contact the host for information on the database source.

 ## CLASTR / Cellosaurus API Query
-Query of the [Cellosaurus](https://www.cellosaurus.org/description.html) (Bairoch, 2018) cell line database is also available for single samples via the [CLASTR](https://www.cellosaurus.org/str-search/) (Robin, Capes-Davis, and Bairoch, 2019) [REST API](https://www.cellosaurus.org/str-search/help.html#5).
+Query of the [Cellosaurus](https://www.cellosaurus.org/description.html) (Bairoch, 2018) cell line database is also available for single and batch samples via the [CLASTR](https://www.cellosaurus.org/str-search/) (Robin, Capes-Davis, and Bairoch, 2019) [REST API](https://www.cellosaurus.org/str-search/help.html#5).

 ---